rekhaDevs/samagragovernance.in/src/pages/team/index.md

       the power of technology brought him to Samagra.

-      Currently, he is part of the Mission Prerna team.
+      Currently, he is part of the Mission Prerna team in Uttar Pradesh
     image: /img/edited-raghav.jpg
     linkedInProfile: 'https://www.linkedin.com/in/raghav-katyal-2a3250120/'
     name: Raghav Katyal